chamin19/HR-DBMS/README.md

 The database follows the third normal form (3NF) to ensure full functional dependency as well as prevent partial and transitive dependencies, for ease of data retrievel.

 ## Technologies Used
 MySQL, PHP, Bootstrap, HTML, CSS, JavaScript, Webhost

 ## HR Coordinator View
-The HR Coordinator is able to view all data in an organized fashion, as well as edit or delete records from selected tables:

-The HR Coordinator may also to input and generate results from MySQL queries.
+The HR Coordinator is able to view all data in an organized fashion, as well as edit or delete records from selected tables.
+They may also to input and generate results from MySQL queries.

-## HR Coordinator View
+## Employee View
 The database contains records for employees with IDs 999-1011.
 After entering their ID, an employee may log their work hours or edit personal information.